-It is that concept, an initiative by global civil society to establish a new global institution to administer a global Cap & Share or Cap and Dividend scheme, that we are calling CapGlobalCarbon.
+It is that concept, an initiative by global civil society to establish a new global institution to administer a global Cap and Share or Cap and Dividend scheme, that we are calling CapGlobalCarbon.

 CapGlobalCarbon is almost identical to the proposals in Feasta’s publication Cap & Share – a fair way to cut greenhouse emissions published in May 2008.
-There are three important differences.
+However, there are four important differences.
 The first two are differences in the situation.
-The third is a difference in what we are proposing.
+The second two are differences in what we are proposing.

 The situation is different in two major ways.
-First, the science is both stronger, more solidly founded and more certain, than it was seven years ago.
-It is also telling us an even more serious story than it was then: the situation, according to the scientists, is yet more grave now than was expected then, due partly to our failure to cut back on fossil fuel emissions and partly to positive feedback systems in the climate system having resulted in warming faster than had been generally expected.
+First, the science is both stronger, more solidly founded and more certain, than it was in 2008.
+It is also telling us an even more serious story than it was then, due partly to our failure to cut back on fossil fuel emissions and partly to positive feedback systems in the climate system having resulted in warming faster than had been generally expected.

 The second big difference in the situation that favourably affects the prospects of CapGlobalCarbon being accepted is that it is now widely recognised that, as Peadar Kirby has written, “We are now into the endgame for humanity”.
 There has been a sea-change in mainstream responses to climate change: there is now far more talk in international circles of the seriousness of climate change and the need for a transition to a zero-carbon economy.
 Cap&Share may have been an idea ahead of its time.
 Now its time has come.

-Part II looks more closely at some central issues, how CapGlobalCarbon would relate to the UNFCCC, how it would relate to nation-state governments and how it would relate to business.
+Part II looks more closely at some central issues, including, how it would relate to nation-state governments, individuals and businesses.

 CapGlobalCarbon is a proposal by members of the Irish think-tank Feasta, the foundation for the economics of sustainability.
 Implementation will require a new organisation with large resources and influential champions as well as widespread support.
-Will anyone interested in contributing in any way please contact us.by
+If you’re interested in contributing in any way please contact us at firstname.lastname@example.org